 The Wisconsin Technical College System (WTCS) Board awards funds to align, scale, and innovate Career Pathway approaches leading to enhanced education and employment outcomes.
-Projects must seek to align, scale, or innovate career pathway methodologies through the appropriate combination of workforce, industry, secondary, adult education, postsecondary education and training, career and academic advising, and supportive services needed to align education and training to industry-recognized credentials.
-Career Pathway approaches must be designed to prepare all students for employment in their chosen field as well as return to and engage in additional postsecondary education that enables them to advance in their careers.
+Projects must seek to align, scale, or innovate career pathway methodologies through the appropriate combination of workforce, industry, secondary, adult education, postsecondary education and training, career and academic advising or supportive services needed to align education and training to industry-recognized credentials.
+Career Pathway approaches must be designed to prepare students for employment in their chosen field as well as return to and engage in additional postsecondary education that enables them to advance in their careers.

-- \$3,500,000 will be available for these purposes. - Applications may be written for a one-year or two-year grant period. - Projects will be funded at 100 percent of the total approved project cost. - A limit of two (2) applications per district may be submitted. - Districts may apply for grant funds of up to \$260,000 per application. - The duties of all project staff must be clearly described within the application in addition to the budget. - No funding is permitted for Dean or Associate Dean positions. - No funding is permitted for consultants, speakers, facilitators, or other similar services. - Funding for individual positions is limited to no more than .90 FTE per position. - No funding is permitted for gift cards or vouchers of any type. - All WTCS pathway program(s) and credentials included in the project must be in approved status by the System Office, identified by program name, number and date of official approval (i.e., Medical Assistant, 31-509-1, approved 03-01-2013) on the Career Pathway grant application.
-Program revisions in pending or disapproved status at the time of application are not allowed. - Individual programs may not be funded for more than two consecutive fiscal years. - Major/Minor equipment (purchased or leased) may be funded up to 5 percent of the total approved project costs. - Facility costs are not allowed.
-This includes ongoing maintenance, building and remodeling costs including furniture and decorating materials. - Conference-related costs are limited to faculty and instructional staff only and no more than \$1,000 per application. - Hospitality costs, including food and beverages, are limited to no more than \$500 per grant application. - Mileage, local and/or statewide, funding is limited to no more than \$1,000 per grant application. - Marketing-related costs are limited to 5 percent of the total approved project cost.
+- \$3,500,000 will be available for these purposes. - Applications may be written for a one-year or two-year grant period. - Projects will be funded at 100 percent of the total approved project cost. - A limit of two (2) applications per district may be submitted. - Districts may apply for grant funds of up to \$260,000 per application. - The duties of all project staff must be clearly described within the application in addition to the budget. - No funding is permitted for gift cards or vouchers of any type. - All WTCS pathway program(s) and credentials included in the project must be in approved status by the System Office, identified by program name, number and date of official approval (i.e., Medical Assistant, 31-509-1, approved 03-01-2013) on the Career Pathway grant application.
+Program revisions in pending or disapproved status at the time of application are not allowed. - Individual programs may not be funded for more than two consecutive grant projects. - Major/Minor equipment (purchased or leased) may be funded up to 20 percent of the total approved project costs. - Facility costs are not allowed.
+This includes ongoing maintenance, building and remodeling costs including furniture and decorating materials. - Marketing-related costs are limited to 10 percent of the total approved project cost.